Employment Trends in King County

 Employment Growth overall and within major sectors of the King County economy has outpaced most of our peer counties in the U.S.

 King County’s strength in employment growth relative to its peers can be credited in part to the growth trends in three sectors: information, manufacturing, and professional and business services.
-Information employment in King County grew 42.4% from 2001 to 2017, and King County was one of only three counties that experienced growth in this sector over the time period.
+Information employment in King County grew 77.3% from 2001 to 2020, and King County was one of only two counties that experienced growth in this sector over the time period.
 Information employment includes rapidly expanding sectors like software publishing, as well as shrinking markets such as publishing of newspapers and other print media.

-Manufacturing employment has also shrunk considerably since 2001, declining 24.3% in the United States.
+Manufacturing employment has also shrunk considerably since 2001, declining 26.3% in the United States.
 The peer counties have also experienced large declines.
-While manufacturing employment in King County has declined as well, it has not seen as large of a drop as many of its peers or the US as a whole.
+While manufacturing employment in King County has declined as well, it has not seen as large of a drop as many of its peers.
 Much of the manufacturing jobs in King County are linked to Boeing and aerospace, which have weathered the recessions well and provide jobs that are not easily moved to cheaper overseas labor markets(1).

 Unemployment in King County has tended to be lower than its peer counties and the United States as a whole.

 Another measure of the strength of King County employment relative to its peers is the unemployment rate.
 From 2001 to 2021, the unemployment rate in King County tended to follow the general pattern of the United States as a whole, as well as its peer counties.
 During the 2001 recession, which hit King County particularly hard, unemployment in King County was slightly higher than both its peers and the US.
-Since then, however, unemployment in King County has tended to be lower than the United States and the peer counties.
+Since then, however, unemployment in King County has tended to be lower than the United States and the peer counties, including throughout the COVID-19-related recession of 2020.